-The Fund does not have its own voting policy and in line with the Fund's current ISS, engagement and voting activity is delegated to the Fund's Investment managers with the Fund reviewing their approach on an annual basis.
+The Fund does not have its own voting and engagement policy and in line with the Fund's current ISS, engagement and voting activity is delegated to the Fund's Investment managers with the Fund reviewing their approach on an annual basis.

 Shareholder rights are only available to the Fund's investment managers that have segregated equity holdings.
-Equity holdings held are managed on a pooled basis so the Fund has no shareholder rights in respect of voting.
+Equity holdings currently held are managed on a pooled basis so the Fund has no shareholder rights in respect of voting.

-London CIV - In relation to funds accessed via the London Collective Investment Vehicle (LCIV) (Baillie Gifford mandates and Ruffer), the LCIV operator has responsibility for engaging directly with those investment managers.
-Currently, c.66% of the Fund's assets is invested in funds accessed via LCIV.
+In relation to equity funds, 45% are managed via the London Collective Investment Vehicle (LCIV) (Baillie Gifford mandates, Ruffer and PEPPA), the LCIV operator has responsibility for engaging directly with those investment managers.
+18% of the funds pooled passive equities are also managed by LGIM.